RxMz/DynPin/README.md

 ``Play Store Link :- https://play.google.com/store/apps/details?id=com.todaysfuture.dynpin``

-Removed from playstore - Due to many reasons, I have decided to remove it from the playstore since my board (Class 12) examinations were approaching and reading the reviews and working on it became to distracting.
+Removed from playstore - Due to many reasons, I have decided to remove it from the playstore since my board (Class 12) examinations were approaching and reading the reviews and working on it became too distracting.

+After several requests, I will be working on this again.
 Youtube Demo Link :- https://www.youtube.com/watch?v=l1JhVGyUsvU

 ## Version Information